 Notice This: Important puzzles and objects glint subtly to catch your attention on the easier difficulty modes.

 Overly Long Title: Each game's full title is Dark Tales: Edgar Allan Poe's [Title of the Story].
 Because of the length of their original titles, the first, fifth, and sixth games particularly fall under this trope.
+Averted somewhat by Nightfall, probably because it isn't part of the main series.

 Precision F-Strike: The player character usually says "damn" when angered.
-Most notable is in the bonus chapter of Masque of Red Death when "that damn Morro" fires his gun at Dupin and wounds him.
+Most notable is in the bonus chapter of Masque of Red Death when "that damned Morro" fires his gun at Dupin and wounds him.

 Dupin himself does this in House of Usher, when he mentions how "those damn vines" snapped his favorite cane when he was captured.